andrew/ultimate-awesome/README.md

 - [Awesome-Efficient-Reasoning-LLMs](https://github.com/Eclipsess/Awesome-Efficient-Reasoning-LLMs) - A Survey on Efficient Reasoning for LLMs.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [Awesome-Ethereum](https://github.com/ttumiel/Awesome-Ethereum) - A Curated List of Awesome Ethereum Resources.
+- [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
 - [awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) - A curated list of awesome GraphQL Security frameworks, libraries, software and resources.
+- [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
 - [Awesome-MIM](https://github.com/Lupin1998/Awesome-MIM) - [Survey] Masked Modeling for Self-supervised Representation Learning on Vision and Beyond (
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [Awesome-Multimodality](https://github.com/Yutong-Zhou-cv/Awesome-Multimodality) - A Survey on multimodal learning research.
 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -
-- [ai4artists](https://github.com/jonathandinu/ai4artists) - A list of AI Art courses, tools, libraries, people, and places.
 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
-- [awesome-latticeFPGAs](https://github.com/kelu124/awesome-latticeFPGAs) - :book: List of FPGA Lattice boards using open tools.
 - [awesome-fsm](https://github.com/leonardomso/awesome-fsm) - 🤖 A curated list of awesome resources related to finite state machines and statecharts.
 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
-- [awesome-drones](https://github.com/janesmae/awesome-drones) - A curated list of Awesome Drones resources.
+- [awesome-latticeFPGAs](https://github.com/kelu124/awesome-latticeFPGAs) - :book: List of FPGA Lattice boards using open tools.
 - [awesome-fuse-fs](https://github.com/koding/awesome-fuse-fs) - Resources related to FUSE (filesystem in user space).
 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.